jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

-We can play parts of existing tunes, flowing from one bit to the next on a whim, floating on a stream of consciousness, adding our own embellishments as we are moved to do so.
+We can play parts of existing tunes, flowing from one bit to the next on a whim, floating on a stream of consciousness, adding our own embellishments as we are moved to do so, and discovering new melodies by accident ("mistakes").

 ## Why improvise?